top of page

 Thorner Circular Walk

-Thorner Circular Walk A Brief History of Thorner Nestled just eight miles north-east of Leeds city centre, Thorner is one of West Yorkshire’s most picturesque and historic villages.
+Thorner Circular Walk 4.14mi A Brief History of Thorner Nestled just eight miles north-east of Leeds city centre, Thorner is one of West Yorkshire’s most picturesque and historic villages.
 The name Thorner comes from Old English, meaning “thorn-covered slope,” reflecting its setting among gentle hills and ancient hedgerows.
 Thorner has roots stretching back to Anglo-Saxon times, and it’s even mentioned in the Domesday Book of 1086 as Tornoure .
-The village grew as a small agricultu
+The village grew as a small ag

 Michael Palmer